petergaultney/base-wordle/README.md

 9 bits may seem crazy, but there are a few advantages:

-1. Every word can be five letters long, so the encoded string length has a linear relationship to the source data.
+1. Every word can be five letters long, so the encoded string length has a stepwise linear relationship to the source data.
 2. Every word can be uniquely pronounceable, such that there is no ambiguity when restricted to the list of common 5 letter English words.